2021 Genetic and Evolutionary Computation Conference (GECCO'21)

 A platform to come together and to discuss recent progress and challenges in the area of benchmarking optimization heuristics.

-This workshop will continue our workshop series that we started in 2020 (BENCHMARK@GECCO with >75 participants and BENCHMARK@PPSN with >90 participants).
+This workshop continued our workshop series that we started in 2020 (BENCHMARK@GECCO with >75 participants and BENCHMARK@PPSN with >90 participants).
 The core theme is on benchmarking evolutionary computation methods and related sampling-based optimization heuristics, but each year, we will change the focus.
-For 2021, we aim to have
+For 2021, we aimed to have

 - one session on general aspects of benchmarking (with 2-3 invited speakers and ample time for actual discussion)

 - one session on reproducibility (see below for more details)